thesimpledev/tts/README.md

 	-m model defaults to tts-1-hd
 		Model options are: tts-1 and tts-1-hd

-	-b laces buffer words at start and end of text to help with abrupt starts and ends
+	-b places buffer words at start and end of text to help with abrupt starts and ends